AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Discussion: Toward Pro-Worker AI

 \subsection{(Why) do we need to measure human performance against AI?}

 \edit{The measurements used to evaluate AI models are but one of many representations of the world \citep{boyd2012critical}.
 Our case studies demonstrate how the design of workplace AI evaluation metrics can further marginalize devalued workers.
 As we described in Section~\ref{social_work}, managers measured worker versus AI performance according to AI developers' flawed predictive target.
-Even though this predictive target misaligned with workers' underlying decision-making goals~\citep{cheng2022child}, this comparative analysis was used to justify the AI tools' deployment.}
+Even though this predictive target misaligned with workers' underlying decision-making goals~\citep{cheng2022child}, this comparative analysis was used to justify the AI tools' deployment.
+Moreover, once AI tools were deployed, these flawed measurements were used to track and surveil workers' compliance with AI outputs~\citep{kawakami2022improving}.}

-\edit{We should also question the value of ``measuring'' workers in the first place.
+\edit{Our case studies also strongly suggest that we should question the value of ``measuring'' workers in the first place.
 As noted by CSCW scholars, the question of what work to make (in)visible through datafication can be politically fraught \citep{star1999layers}.
 Researchers and developers may find that some work cannot or should not be quantifiable, leading to the development of alternative evaluation standards (e.g., worker satisfaction).
-Even in occupations where there has been decades of research and development, as is the case with AIED technologies in K-12 education, the vast majority of evaluations for AI deployments have focused on understanding impacts on other stakeholders (e.g., students), without consideration for frontline workers (e.g., teachers') experiences and perspectives~\citep{holmes2023unintended}.}
+However, even in occupations where there has been decades of research and development, as is the case with AIED technologies in K-12 education, the vast majority of evaluations for AI deployments have focused on understanding impacts on other stakeholders (e.g., students), without consideration for frontline workers (e.g., teachers') experiences and perspectives~\citep{holmes2023unintended}.}

+\redit{In contrast to current workplace measurement approaches, future research could explore the design of new approaches \textit{with} workers that help make visible the (currently invisible) impacts of AI deployments on their labor.
+In these efforts, ensuring worker ownership over data collection and disclosure decisions is critical to ensuring that such measurements can actually enable workers to advocate for better technologies and working conditions (or the abandonment of technologies), rather than further surveil~\citep{ming2023go}.}